semaphoreci/docs/docs/reference/api-v1alpha.md

 ---
-Description: This page describes all the resources that make up the Semaphore 2.0 API version v1alpha.
-The root of the API is https://{org_name}.semaphoreci.com/api/v1alpha.
+Description: This page describes all the resources that make up Semaphore 2.0 API version v1alpha.
+The root of the API can be found here: https://{org_name}.semaphoreci.com/api/v1alpha.
 ---

 # API

-This document describes all the resources that make up the Semaphore 2.0 API version `v1alpha`.
+This document describes all the resources that make up Semaphore 2.0 API version `v1alpha`.
 If you have any problems or requests please [contact support](mailto:support@semaphoreci.com).

-The root of the API is `https://{org_name}.semaphoreci.com/api/v1alpha`.
+The root of the API can be found here: `https://{org_name}.semaphoreci.com/api/v1alpha`.

 ## Overview

 ### Constraints
-Every API request and response satisfies the following constraints:
+Every API request and response must satisfy the following constraints:

 - All requests must use HTTPS.
 - All data is sent and received as JSON.